Cherreads

 Her eyes full of curiosity.

-The woman responded quietly this time, reaching for little Yan's nose and giving it a playful shake.
-The little girl scrunched her face and pulled away, an annoyed huff escaping her lips.
+The woman answered more quietly this time, reaching out to give little Jie's nose a playful shake.
+The little girl scrunched up her face and pulled away, an annoyed huff slipping from her lips.

 "He was scared."

-Her voice pouted—small and as stubborn like a kid, her gaze drifting anywhere but the ground.
+Her voice came out pouty—small and stubborn, her gaze dancing anywhere but the ground.
 Neither of them said anything else, keeping their thoughts to themselves.

-The three of continued down their way, the scene behind them shrinking until she could no longer see the commotion.
-Only the flashing lights remained, bouncing off the walls and storefronts, the only thing reminding them on what had occurred.
+The three of them kept moving, the scene behind them shrinking until Jie could no longer make out the commotion.
+Only the flashing lights remained, bouncing off the walls and storefronts.

-The busy street already swallowing the moment whole, the traffic seemingly getting worse—the cars virtually right on top of each other.
+The busy street swallowed the moment whole, traffic only seeming to get worse—the cars packed so tightly they were practically on top of each other.

-As little Yan turned her gaze up, her eyes caught the giant screens clinging to the sides of the high-rises ahead, glowing between the gaps of the buildings.
+When little Jie lifted her gaze, her eyes caught the giant screens clinging to the sides of the high-rises ahead, glowing through the gaps between the buildings.

-As they reached an intersection, the woman and the man spoke quietly while she watched the screen across the street, resting her head on the man's shoulder.
+As they reached an intersection, the woman and the man spoke quietly while Jie watched the screen across the street, resting her weight on the man's head.

 "Stretching our legs was the right call.
 Too much traffic."

-The woman answered with a soft hum, lifting her free wrist as a dim screen appeared—it lightly illuminated her face, her finger dragging across while trying to call someone.
+The woman answered with a soft hum, lifting her free wrist as a dim screen appeared, lightly illuminating her face.
+She dragged a finger through the air, trying to call someone.

-On the screen ahead, a crowd filled a street somewhere else in the city—a sea of bodies moving together, signs dotted along the crowd with patches of people lit up by whatever.
+On the screen ahead, a crowd filled a street somewhere else in the city—a sea of bodies moving together, signs scattered throughout, patches of people lit by shifting light.
 A few figures at the front seemed to be leading them onward.

-Her bracelet rang for several seconds—brrt—brrt—brrt!—the voicemail picking up, a short message playing as she ended the call with a quiet exhale before trying again.
+Her bracelet rang for several seconds—brrt—brrt—brrt!—before the voicemail picked up, a short message playing right when she ended the call.

 Brrt—brrt—brrt!

-Still nothing.
-She breathed sharply through her nose and lowered her wrist, the faint screen fading as little Yan pointed towards a little cafe a few minutes later—Her eyes locked onto the window display, where rows of sweet buns gleamed under the warm light, calling her name.
+She breathed sharply through her nose and lowered her wrist, the faint screen fading away.
+A few minutes later, little Jie pointed toward a small café, her eyes locking onto the window display where rows of sweet buns gleamed beneath the warm light, calling her name.

 "Concha!"

-Little Yan bobbed her head enthusiastically, nodding along happily as the trio changed course.
-A few more steps and the woman grabbed the handle, pulling the door when a wave of sweetness wafted towards them.
+Little Jie bobbed her head enthusiastically, nodding along with happy little bounces while the trio changed course.
+A few steps later, the woman grabbed the handle and pulled the door open, and a wave of sweetness drifted toward them.

-As their eyes scanned the inside, it was filled with an abundance of people—their features in plain view for all to see, not even paying attention to the city around them, their voices overlapping one another.
+When their eyes scanned the inside, it was packed with people—their features plainly visible, no one paying the city outside any mind, their voices overlapping one another in a constant blur.

-Yan's little nose wrinkled when she drew in a long, happy inhale, exaggerating the motion when she exhaled through her mouth.
-Then she lifted her plushie, holding it up to mimic her.
-The toy's beady eyes reflected the warm light.
+Jie's little nose wrinkled when she drew in a long, happy inhale, exaggerating the motion again when she breathed out through her mouth.
+She lifted her plushie, holding it up to mimic herself.
+The stuffed animal's beady eyes reflected the warm light.

 "Hello! cuál es su pedido?"